-- (i) If the augmenting path a has the other end strictly between l and r on a horizontal edge of G, then, by optimality, it follows that a is a straight line segment.
-Sliding a horizontally does not change the total length l(G), and there exists a horizontal sliding direction (either sliding towards l or sliding towards r) which does not increase the bridge length lbridges(G).
-By sliding a in this direction we obtain another optimum solution with strictly shorter augmenting path length not embedded on the Hanan grid (Fig. 3(i)). - (ii) Otherwise, let q be the first point, starting from p, where a crosses again l∪h∪r (such a point must exist, since every augmenting path creates a cycle with the rest of G).
-The portion of a between p and q can be re-embedded as an L shape along the Hanan grid (Fig. 3(ii)).
+- 1) If the augmenting path a has the other end strictly between l and r on a horizontal edge of G, then, by optimality, it follows that a is a straight line segment.
+Sliding a horizontally does not change the total length l(G), and there exists a horizontal sliding direction (either sliding toward l or sliding toward r) which does not increase the bridge length lbridges(G) [see Fig. 3(a)].
+By sliding a in this direction until it reaches the closest grid line, we obtain another optimum solution for which the length of augmenting paths not embedded on the Hanan grid is reduced by an amount equal to the length of a. - 2) Otherwise, let q be the first point, starting from p, where a crosses again $l \cup h \cup r$ (such a point must exist, since every augmenting path creates a cycle with the rest of G).
+The portion of a between p and q can be reembedded as an L shape along the Hanan grid [Fig. 3(b)].
 Again, this gives an optimum solution with strictly shorter augmenting path length not embedded on the Hanan grid.

-The theorem follows by repeating the above transformations (and the symmetrical vertical transformations) until all augmenting edges are completely embedded on the grid. \Box Remark.
-Notice that Theorem 1 does not guarantee that all augmenting path endpoints are Hanan grid vertices.
+The theorem follows by repeating the above transformations (and the symmetrical vertical transformations) until all of the augmenting edges are completely embedded on the grid.

+Remark: Notice that Theorem 1 does not guarantee that all of the augmenting path endpoints are Hanan grid vertices.
 It is easy to see that, due to the wirelength budget, endpoints which are not Hanan grid vertices may be required.
 However, Theorem 1 implies that this happens only when the augmenting path is parallel to an edge of the augmented tree T.

-3.2 Integer Program Formulations
+B. Integer Program Formulations

-Theorem 1 implies that the optimum MRTA can be found by considering only augmenting paths which are shortest paths between arbitrary vertices on the Hanan grid $H(P \cup F)$, plus, possibly, augmenting paths which are parallel to (partial) tree edges.
+Theorem 1 implies that the optimum MRTA can be found by considering only augmenting paths, which are shortest paths between arbitrary vertices on the Hanan grid $H(P \cup F)$, plus, possibly, augmenting paths which are parallel to fragments of tree edges.

-We first give the ILP formulation for MRTA without Steiner points.
-In this version of the problem augmenting paths a(u,v) which are not parallel to tree edges connect points $u, v \in T \cap HV(P \cup F)$.
-To formulate the MRTA problem as an integer program, we first assign to each pair of vertices $u, v \in T \cap HV(P \cup F)$ a 0/1 variable $x{u,v}$ indicating whether or not a(u,v) is an augmenting path, i.e.,
+We first give an integer linear program (ILP) formulation for MRTA without Steiner points and without augmenting paths parallel to fragments of tree edges.
+To formulate this version of the problem as an integer program, we assign to each pair of vertices $u, v \in T \cap HV(P \cup F)$, a 0/1 variable $x{u,v}$ indicating whether or not the augmenting path a(u,v) connecting u and v is used in the augmentation, i.e.,

-$$x{u,v} = \begin{cases} 1 : a(u,v) \in A \\ 0 : a(u,v) \notin A \end{cases}$$ (1)
+$$x{u,v} = \begin{cases} 1, & a(u,v) \in A \\ 0, & a(u,v) \notin A. \end{cases}$$ (1)

-Also, we assign to each edge $(u,v) \in T$ a 0/1 variable $y{u,v}$ indicating whether or not (u,v) is contained in a cycle of $T \cup A$, i.e.,
+Also, we assign to each edge $(u, v) \in T$ a 0/1 variable $y{u,v}$, indicating whether or not (u, v) is contained in a cycle of $T \cup A$, i.e.,

-$$y{u,v} = \begin{cases} 1 : (u,v) \notin bridges(G) \\ 0 : (u,v) \in bridges(G). \end{cases}$$ (2)
+$$y{u,v} = \begin{cases} 1, & (u,v) \in T - bridges(T \cup A) \\ 0, & \text{otherwise.} \end{cases}$$ (2)